DiegoAll/z-notes/kubernetes/kubernetes.md

     kubectl port-forward zapp 8080:8080

-    kubectl -c zapp -i -t (when the pod is running)  Attachear
+    kubectl -c zapp -i -t (when the pod is running)  Attachear Session ended, resume using 'kubectl attach sneaky -c sneaky -i -t' command when the pod is running

     (Pod with 2 containers principal and secondary) kubectl exec -it falco-custom-pod --container=fedora-custom -- /bin/bash